python/cpython/Doc/library/plistlib.rst

 --------------

-This module provides an interface for reading and writing the "property list" files used mainly by Mac OS X and supports both binary and XML plist files.
+This module provides an interface for reading and writing the "property list" files used by Apple, primarily on macOS and iOS.
+This module supports both binary and XML plist files.

 The property list (``.plist``) file format is a simple serialization supporting basic object types, like dictionaries, lists, numbers and strings.
 Usually the